 Oh My Club

-Live shows, sparklers and bottles of champagne.
-This, and a lot of elegance is what you breathe in Oh My Club‘s club nights.
-But not everything that glitters is a party: Oh My Club has its own restaurant where you can book a pre-dance dinner with friends, where sushi and meat are the protagonists.
+Live shows, sparklers and bottles of cava.
+This, and a lot of elegance is what you breathe in the club nights of Oh My Club.
+But not everything that glitters is a party: Oh My Club has its own restaurant where you can book a dinner with friends before the dancing, where sushi and meat are the protagonists.

 🎶 Commercial music.

-This article has been written in six hands by Carmen Seco, María F. Carballo y Elena French.
+This article has been written by Carmen Seco, María F. Carballo and Elena Francés.